- Am I eligible for the Owen Connolly Bursary?

 - What is the amount of the scholarship?

 - Recent bursaries have been in the range of $3000 per year.
-They may be lower depending on market returns on the fund and the number of applicants.
+They may be lower or higher, and may vary annually, depending on market returns on the fund and the number of applicants.